COMP SCI 7000 - Software Architecture

 - Introduction to the fundamentals of software architecture.

 - Software architecture and quality requirements of a software system.

 - Fundamental principles and guidelines for software architecture design, architectural styles, patterns, and frameworks.

 - Methods, techniques, and tools for describing software architecture and documenting design rationale.

 - Rationale and architectural knowledge management in software architecting.

-- Approaches and tools for designing and evaluating software architectures for the state-of- the-art technologies such as cloud-computing, service-orientation, and mobile computing.
+- Approaches and tools for designing and evaluating software architectures for the state-of- the-art technologies such as blockchain, service-orientation and micro serivce architecture.

 - Future challenges and emerging trends in software architecture discipline.